Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 When SCIM is enabled, the following functionality will change:
 - Users are not automatically added to default groups
-- Manual actions such as inviting users, updating user information and updating group memberships will be disabled by default
+- Manual actions such as inviting users, updating user information and updating group memberships are disabled by default
-- SSO group mappings are disabled in favor of SCIM group management To overwrite these updates to functionality with SCIM enabled, enable manual updates as part of the SCIM configuration (not recommended).
+- SSO group mappings are disabled in favor of SCIM group management

+To overwrite these updates to functionality with SCIM enabled, enable manual updates as part of the SCIM configuration (not recommended).

 When users are provisioned, the following attributes are supported